 - A sense of creativity, and willingness to travel throughout East Africa.

 Post location: The position is based at ILRI’s Headquarters in Nairobi, Kenya.

-Benefits: ILRI offers a competitive international and salary and benefits package which includes 15% Pension, Medical insurance, Life insurance and allowances for: Education, Housing, Relocation, Home leave, Annual holiday entitlement of 30 days+public holidays.
+Terms of appointment: ILRI offers a competitive international remuneration and benefits package which includes: Medical insurance for staff and dependents, Life insurance, Education allowance for children, Housing allowance, Baggage allowance, Home leave, Annual holiday entitlement of 30 days+public holidays.

 *Benefits are tax free subject to compliance with tax regulations of country of citizenship.